How I write - Editing Part 1 - Learning How (Not) To Edit

 Paper games

-As anyone who’s read Stephen King’s On Writing will tell you, all you really need to edit is a legal pad’ (I think this is a very American kind of paper) and your printed manuscript.
-Then you just, you know, edit’.
-King doesn’t go into much detail about this mystical process, but I felt I could hardly go wrong with a sharpened HB pencil and some elbow grease.
+As anyone who's read Stephen King's On Writing will tell you, all you really need to edit is a 'legal pad' (I think this is a very American kind of paper) and your printed manuscript.
+Then you just, you know, 'edit'.
+King doesn't go into much detail about this mystical process, but I felt I could hardly go wrong with a sharpened HB pencil and some elbow grease.

 I was very wrong.
 Mostly what I did with my binders full of carefully hole-punched paper manuscripts was murder trees and waste graphite.
 I would try to rewrite on the fly, squeezing rewrites into the margins and spaces between lines.
 I would circle things and strike out other things.
-Then I would feel my eyes glazing over, look at the four lines of notes’ on my legal pad’ and decide I’d rather do literally anything else.
+Then I would feel my eyes glazing over, look at the four lines of 'notes' on my 'legal pad' and decide I'd rather do literally anything else.

 The ol' skim n' typo hunt